AbbasElHachem/pws-pyqc/README.md

 and data transformation decreases significantly.
 The biggest improvement is achieved for the shortest temporal aggregations.

-### Reference paper:
-How to cite.
-Bárdossy, A., Seidel, J., and El Hachem, A.: The use of personal weather station observation for improving precipitation estimation and interpolation, Hydrol.
-Earth Syst.
-Sci.
-Discuss. [preprint], https://doi.org/10.5194/hess-2020-42, in review, 2020.

 **Flowchart from raw PWS data to filtered data for interpolation**
 ![flowchart_netatmo_paper](https://user-images.githubusercontent.com/22959071/106765543-3303fb00-6639-11eb-92d8-d0e06a6044f1.png)